-- [35] As a general principle such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing.
-This is in addition to the Respondent being named in this decision. - [36] Within New Zealand there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 199013.
-The Criminal Procedure Act 2011 sets out grounds for suppression within the criminal jurisdiction14.
-Within the disciplinary hearing jurisdiction the courts have stated that the provisions in the Criminal Procedure Act do not apply but can be instructive15.
-The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council16. - [37] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest17.
-It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [38] Based on the above the Board will not order further publication.
+- [40] As a general principle such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing.
+This is in addition to the Respondent being named in this decision. - [41] Within New Zealand there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 199012.
+The Criminal Procedure Act 2011 sets out grounds for suppression within the criminal jurisdiction13.
+Within the disciplinary hearing jurisdiction the courts have stated that the provisions in the Criminal Procedure Act do not apply but can be instructive14.
+The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council15. - [42] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest16.
+It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [43] Based on the above the Board will not order further publication.
+It will, however, take steps to communicate the general findings with licensed building practitioners.